cyberbotics/webots-doc/guide/object-buildings.md

 ### FastFoodRestaurant Description

-Fast food restaurant that comes in 4 versions: 'KFC', 'FFC', 'subway' or 'momo'.
+Fast food restaurant that comes in 4 versions:
+- `KFC`
+- `FFC`
+- `subway`
+- `momo`
 The building can be changed to a two sided restaurant using the 'numberOfSides' parameter.

+### FastFoodRestaurant Field Summary

+- `height`: Defines the height of the building.

+- `length`: Defines the length of the building.

+- `width`: Defines the width of the building.

+- `brand`: Defines the brand of the restaurant.

+- `numberOfSides`: Defines whether it is a two sided restaurant.

 ## HollowBuilding